sinhaeti/Derminder/README.md

 # Derminder

-Derminder will improve a patient's daily routine for their dermatitis.
+The Derminder App will improve a patient's daily routine for their dermatitis.

 Using Apple's CareKit, Derminder was developed with the patient and doctor in mind.